mfqqio/rock_predictor/rock_predictor/README.md

 ## Installation Instructions

+*Note: The below instructions assumes you have Python 3 installed on your computer.
+If you need to install Python, you can refer to [Anaconda](https://www.anaconda.com/distribution/#macos), an easy-to-install distribution of Python.*

 First, obtain the code by cloning the repository.
 Open up the command line console and enter the following commands:

 ```